Order your UGC NET/SET Material copy (Paper-II only) today !

 5. "A Public Announcement"

-One day, Ahmed receives a visit from two business partners.
-Apparently, an anti-Muslim organization named Ravana is trying to destroy Muslim businesses if they don’t pay a one-time lump sum of protection money.
+One day, Ahmed receives a visit from two business partners, Mr. Mustapha Kemal and Mr. S. P. Butt, who tell Ahmed about a fire at one of his warehouses.
+An anti-Muslim organization named Ravana is trying to destroy Muslim businesses if they don’t pay a one-time lump sum of protection money.
 The three men leave to see the damage while Amina stays at home.
-Outside her door, a man named Lifafa is showing off his peepshow box that contains postcards from around the world.
+Outside her door, a man named Lifafa Das is showing off his peepshow box that contains postcards from around the world.
 One snobbish girl accuses Lifafa of being a rapist and a Muslim, and a mob descends on the innocent man.
 Amina pulls the man in and announces that anyone who tries to harm Lifafa will have to go through her, a newly pregnant woman.
 Lifafa is grateful for her assistance.
-He tells her to come see his cousin who is a prophet and a seer to look into her child’s future.
+He tells her to come see his cousin RamRam Seth who is a prophet and a seer to look into her child’s future.

 6. "Many-headed Monsters"